etsy/logster/README.md

 ## Usage

 You can test logster from the command line.
-There are two sample parsers:
-SampleLogster, which generates stats from an Apache access log; and Log4jLogster, which generates stats from a log4j log.
 The --dry-run option will allow you to see the metrics being generated on stdout rather than sending them to your configured output.